davidmegginson/cardboard-computer/README.md

 ## Author

-Create by David Megginson, starting in March 2024.
+Created by David Megginson, starting in March 2024.

 ## License